ferus-web/bali/README.md

 | Bali (JIT)              | 4.3ms (best case) - 5.4ms (worst case)                         |

 ## Finding a substring in a moderately large string
 Bali's string-find function (`String.prototype.indexOf`) is SIMD-accelerated, and as such, is pretty fast.
-It still gets beaten out by QuickJS, though.
-This is because QuickJS has some of the fastest bootup times you'll find in JavaScript engines.

 **NOTE**: The "JIT" benchmark is actually misleading, because here the "hot part" of the code is fully removed during bytecode generation.
 The JIT is never triggered since there's nothing to optimize.